kouts/webpack-assets-loader/README.md

 # webpack-assets-loader
-Webpack assets loader example project
+Webpack assets loader demo project

 > Example repo to demonstrate loading of a webpack bundled JavaScript app using just one JS file.